TanayaMehta003/asic-design-class/LAB SESSION 2.md

  ![OUTPUT2](https://github.com/user-attachments/assets/34665bb1-aea4-4e5f-8866-0446033972a3)

 - **Run the following Commands and Observe the Register Values:**
-    - To go to next line of assembly code press `Enter`.
+    - To go to next line of assembly code press Enter.
     - Use the following command to verify the data in the register a0 and register sp before and after execution:
     ```bash
     reg 0 a0